DormantLogician/equal-language-concept/doc/Abstraction.md

     Declaration:
     ('S, 'I:A, ('EA:B,'EB:C), 'IA:D, 'IB:E)

-Used to express concurrency and processing of user requests.
+Acts as a wrapper for an intersection - used to express concurrency and processing of user requests.
+Services accept words at a time of a particular category as arguments, and may produce effects outside program, and/or export data to location within program that is output by intersection.
+A service's intersection is run for each word given to service.

 Has export labels for giving information to other services, and import labels for getting information from other services.
 Export labels must be specified with a default category value if they are being created inline.